-Much like Dropbox, Dollar Shave Club’s explainer video is constantly referred to as the gold standard of startup videos.
+Dollar Shave Club’s explainer video from 2012 is consistently held up as the gold standard of startup videos.
 Why?
 Because it worked.

-This video has over 25 million views on YouTube, and lead to thousands of signups for their subscription service even years later, not to mention all that sweet SEO juice from write-ups exactly like this.
-Dollar Shave Club’s explainer video makes you want to buy a razor.
-And people did.
-Last year Unilever spent over $1 billion to acquire Dollar Shave Club.
+This video has over 28 million views on YouTube, and led to thousands of signups for their subscription service, not to mention all that sweet SEO juice from write-ups exactly like this one.
+In 2016, Unilever spent over $1 billion to acquire Dollar Shave Club.
 That’s a heck of an ROI for one explainer video.
 The right explainer video can launch a startup into a multi-million business.

-The Best Startup Explainer Videos of All Time
+Make Yours One of The Best Startup Videos